-Florida Community College prohibits the registration of, release of transcripts to, or the issuance of a certification of completion or diploma to students whose accounts with the College are delinquent.
-Students who fail to pay short–term loans, veteran deferments or other debt by the date established by the College may be disenrolled, subject to additional charges, reported to a collection agency and the credit bureau, and will not be able to register and receive transcripts.
+FCCJ prohibits the registration of, release of transcripts to, or the issuance of a certification of completion or diploma to students whose accounts with the College are delinquent.
+Students who fail to pay short-term loans, veterans deferment or other debt by the date established by the College may be disenrolled or turned over to a collection agency and will not be able to register and receive transcripts.

 As published in the announcement, workshops or seminars which require special arrangements may provide no refund of fees if participants cancel after the time specified in the announcement.

-Students paying part of their tuition with cash/check and part by credit card will receive a credit memoranda to their credit card.
+Students paying part of their tuition with cash/ check and part by credit card will receive a credit memoranda to their credit card account.